Kagamma/evil-script/docs/syntax.md

 Evil script does not support closures.
 Try to access parent function's local variables from a nested function may cause unexpected behaviors.

 ### Memory management
-Strings, Maps, Buffers and managed PasObjects are subject to automatic memory management.
+Strings, Maps, Buffers, and managed PasObjects are subject to automatic memory management.
 You do not have to worry about allocation and deallocation of these data types.

 The virtual machine utilizes a simple generational garbage collector that periodically reclaims memory by dividing objects into young and old generations, optimizing performance for short-lived objects and efficiently managing long-lived ones.
 It runs every 5 seconds, triggering collection when the number of allocated objects exceeds the previous cycle by 700.

-Users can invoke GC manually by calling `mem_gc()` function.
+Users can invoke the garbage collector manually by calling the mem_gc() function.

 ## Syntax